Table of Contents

 - BBQ Sauce

 Those are all of the vegan dressings and sauces they have other than basic sauces like ketchup or the guacamole and salsa mentioned above.

 What about the Soups & Veggie Burger?

+Nothing in short.
 None of the other menu items seem to be vegan at this time, including the veggie burger and all of the Texas-based restaurant’s soups, which are not even vegetarian.

 While Chili’s veggie burger is vegetarian, it is not vegan.
 It is a black-bean patty that contains egg and dairy, so vegans should stick to the rice, beans, and other sides mentioned above.
 Hopefully, they switch to a vegan black bean patty soon or get on the beyond meat bandwagon.